MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    :::image type="content" source="media/work-queues/work-queue-hybrid-pad-variables.png" alt-text="Screenshot of a desktop flow designer that shows input and output actions." lightbox="media/work-queues/work-queue-hybrid-pad-variables.png":::
 6. Now, **Save** the flow.
-7. In the action panel, open the **Variables** action group and double-click on the **Convert JSON to custom object** action to add it to the design canvas, which will open its property window.
+7. In the action panel, open the **Variables** action group and double-click the **Convert JSON to custom object** action to add it to the design canvas, which opens its property window.
-8. Select the variable icon in the JSON field and choose the WorkQueueItemValue variable.
+8. Select the variable icon in the JSON field and choose the **WorkQueueItemValue** variable.
 9. Rename the produced output variable from **JsonAsCustomObject** to **VendorInvoice** and select **Save**.
 10. Next, add an **If** action from the **Conditionals** group and configure its properties as follows: